GuySie/ha-meural/README.md

 Log in with your NETGEAR account.

 The integration will detect all Canvas devices registered to your account.
 Each Canvas will become a Media Player entity and can be added to your Lovelace UI using any component that supports it, for example the Media Control card.
 By default your entity's name will correspond to the name of the Canvas, which out-of-the-box consists of a painter's name and 3 digits like `picasso-428` - resulting in the entity `media_player.picasso-428` being created.
 You can override the name and entity ID in Home Assistant's entity settings.

+**Note:** This integration does not yet support NETGEAR's 2-factor authentication method of logging in.
+Please use the standard login and password method to use this integration.

 ## Integration